Newsletter

 Student Travel Abroad

 We book travel for college and university students to study abroad.
 In the past we handled travel for college students to study in India, China and Dubai.
 We welcome the business from these fine institutions.
-During the time when students are abroad, Nomadic Star Travel, LLC is always in contact with the college or university while their students are away.
+During the time students are abroad, Nomadic Star Travel, LLC is in contact with the college or university staff.

 Slow Travel

-Nomadic Star Travel, LLC will implement slow travel, which means the itineraries we build will not be jam-packed.
+Nomadic Star Travel, LLC will implement slow travel.
 Clients will enjoy travel, but at a more relaxed pace.
-This slow travel is focused on the time and funds travelers already have to enrich the experience.
+Slow travel focuses on the time and funds travelers already have to enrich the experience.
 This travel allows clients to truly breathe in their surroundings through a greater awareness of an experience, destination, community or culture.

 This slow travel will allow the traditions and norms of a particular community to come to life through genuine conversations and interactions with the locals.

-Slow travel has been linked to increased trip satisfaction post-trip, which will lead to a higher number of potential return clients.
-We do not want clients to return home and think they need to take a vacation from a vacation!
+Slow travel will increase trip satisfaction post-trip.
+This leads to a higher number of potential return clients.
+We do not want clients to return home tired.

 Group Travel

-Most groups are made up of adults.
+Our groups (15-25 clients) consist of adults that get along well with each other.
 There is an expectation that travelers maintain reasonable and respectable behavior towards fellow travelers.
 This includes, group leaders, hospitality workers, and all who they may come in contact.

 We want to ensure the group members have things in common.
-The itinerary stops are transparently outlined about energy level or activity preferences.
 Group travel exposes travelers to new experiences, new conversations, connections and friends.

 It is important to ensure the itinerary has a good blend of group activities.
-Down time or an “explore on your own” window will be included in our itineraries.
+Explore on your own time is included.

 Health Care Experts